buitcj/docs/notes/aws_solutions_architect_assoc.md

  1. standard
  2. fifo

 Standard queue (default): unlimited txns per sec.
-Might be out of order / best effort ordering
+Might be out of riffs on China Facing pressure from businesses, the White House is delaying tariffs on Chinese-made consumer electronics and some other goods until December.
+The administration said that a new 10 percent tariff on roughly half the Chinese goods imported into the United States would still take effect on Sept.
+1. order / best effort ordering

 FIFO queues: Order is guaranteed, 300 txns per second (TPS)